Skip to content

 • TAPSchema does not explicitly define what primary key for a particular table is - indexed does not mean primary key.
 It can generally be inferred from the foreign keys on other tables, but this is only true of course if there is a table with which it is joined.

-• sometimes it includes the schema name, sometimes not - the standard does say that the name should be able to be used directly in ADQL, but then it makes the inclusion of schema in the model rather superfluous.
+• The TAP standard does say that the table_name should be able to be used directly in ADQL, but then it makes the inclusion of schema in the model rather superfluous.
+It does lead to some other complexities

 Other Implementations of TAP Schema